-- Because poinsettias are from the tropics, a freezing ride home will do them in.
+Poinsettias are tropical plants, native to Mexico, so their needs are unique but not complex.
+It is important to keep your poinsettias warm, as a freezing ride home will do them in.
 You can tell your poinsettia has been chilled by their wilted looking appearance, especially when they appeared robust and beautiful upon leaving the store.

 - Make picking up your poinsettia the last stop of your day so it can go into a warm vehicle and doesn’t have to sit in the cold during other errands.

-- So, no more walking through parking lots with an open plastic sleeve exposing poinsettias to our wintery blasts of cold.
+- Avoid walking through parking lots with an open plastic sleeve exposing poinsettias to our wintery blasts of cold.